jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 Create the database which will hold our data.
 During database creation, we also create the collection for our time series data

 Time series collections requires us manually specify the timeField.
-We also want to add the *device_id* as an metadata field:
+We also want to add the *device_id* as a metadata field:

 [![Create Database]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/CreateDatabase.png)]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/CreateDatabase.png)